 I have been at TPS for 10 years, which have gone by very quickly!
 I have a BA in Ancient History and Egyptology and a PGCE in Religious Education, so I teach History at TPS as well as leading the Religious Studies Department.

 Beyond School, I have recently gained a Diploma in Feline Care, Behaviour and Welfare and I try to support the work of local cat charities as much as possible.

 Mr A Harwin

 Head of Art and Design, Senior School

 I have a Degree in Fine Art, specialising in Painting and Printmaking, and a Post-Graduate Diploma in Art History.
 I started my teaching career in a large Comprehensive School in Cambridgeshire, before moving to the then Peterborough High School in September 2000.

 My main focus is always teaching Art.
 Like a kind of Alchemy, I believe the manipulation of basic materials to create visual art is a fundamental aspect of the human experience, and that everyone should have the opportunity to develop their visual literacy.
-As Head of Department a manage the Department on a day to day level and oversee the administration of GCSE and A level Examination courses.
+As Head of Department, I manage the Department on a day-to-day level and oversee the administration of GCSE and A level Examination courses.

 I am also currently the Chair of the Staff Community Committee, I oversee the committee of Staff Representatives, liaising with the School management to represent Staff and help develop Staff facilities.
 I have been a Sixth Form Tutor for many years.

 Outside of School I enjoy gardening, cycling and ceramics.
 I have cycle toured through Europe, riding from the north coast of France 3000 miles to Athens, I have also ridden from Lands' End to John O'Groats.
 I have my own Ceramics studio at home and love making work both hand-built and thrown on the wheel.
 If I had my time again, I would have done a Ceramics Degree.
 Perhaps one day I will!